 You might get the following error message when you attempt to register the agent.

-This problem is usually caused by the agent being unable to connect to the Hybrid Identity Service and requires you to configure an HTTP proxy.
+This problem is usually caused by the agent being unable to connect to the hybrid identity service.
 To resolve this problem, configure an outbound proxy.

-The provisioning agent supports use of an outbound proxy.
-You can configure it by editing the agent config file C:\Program Files\Microsoft Azure AD Connect Provisioning Agent\AADConnectProvisioningAgent.exe.config.
+The provisioning agent supports the use of an outbound proxy.
+You can configure it by editing the following agent .config file: C:\Program Files\Microsoft Azure AD Connect Provisioning Agent\AADConnectProvisioningAgent.exe.config.